see-mike-out/erie-documentation/docs/tone/tone.md

 Erie offers those instruments by sampling audio files for notes.
 Due to the limitations in Web Audio API,
 It is not possible to continue sampled (i.e., non-oscillator) sounds.
-Thus, either a periodic form or oscillator-type instruments can be set as a continued tone.
+Thus, either a periodic form or oscillator-type (including synth) instruments can be set as a continued tone.

 #### Attaching audio filters